Labrador retrievers are a popular breed—you probably have or know at least one of them. Here are 12 facts about the lovable, hard-working pups.

 If you read the lyrics to Led Zeppelin’s “Black Dog,” you'll notice it’s mysteriously not about dogs at all.
 The band named the song after a black Labrador that was wandering around the Headley Grange studio while they were recording the album Led Zeppelin IV.

-9. A lab went to jail ...
+9. A Labrador retriever once went to jail ...

 After killing the cat belonging to Pennsylvania Governor Gifford Pinchot’s wife, a black Labrador retriever named Pep was sentenced to life without parole.
-The pooch was admitted to the Eastern State Penitentiary on August 12, 1924 and did about 10 years of hard time, during the course of which he became good friends with the warden.
+The pooch was admitted to the Eastern State Penitentiary on August 12, 1924.
+He did about 10 years of hard time, during the course of which he became good friends with the warden.
 Although it sounds like an urban legend, prison records support the story.
 (Pinchot, for his part, said the dog was sent there to be the prisoners' mascot.)

-10. ...
-And another became a mayor.
+10. ... and another became a mayor.

 OK—honorary mayor.
-In 1981, a black Labrador mix named Bosco won the election to be the honorary mayor of Sunol, Calif., beating out two human candidates for the job.
+In 1981, a black Labrador mix named Bosco won the election to be the honorary mayor of Sunol, California, beating out two human candidates for the job.
 Bosco ran as a “Re’pup’lican” and used the slogan “A bone in every dish, a cat in every tree, and a fire hydrant on every corner."
 The punny platform appealed to the residents of Sunol, and Bosco remained the mayor until he died in 1994.